 Thursday 6th February 2020

 The world of publishing and libraries has undergone significant changes in the last 10 years.
-Digitisation of content, combined with the dominance of the internet as a research tool, has overturned traditional business models.
+Digitisation of content has overturned traditional business models, as well as the dominance of the internet as a research tool.

-While mobile technology and the internet have positively opened up access to information to many more people at a faster pace, it has also enabled the spread of illegitimate forms of information and piracy.
+Mobile technology and the internet have positively opened up access to information to many more people at a faster pace.
+It has also enabled the spread of illegitimate forms of information and piracy.

-Most people can now access content from wherever they happen to be, via mobiles or laptops – the routes people take to research the information can vary greatly.
+Most people can now access content from wherever they happen to be, via mobiles or laptops.
+However, the routes people take to research the information can vary greatly.
 Libraries no longer have a monopoly on the provision of academic content.

 Librarians and publishers run the risk of losing their audiences to sites offering potentially illegitimate forms of content.
 This creates problems for all parties.